-BREAKING: DR. PETER KEEGAN CHARGED WITH MURDER
+BREAKING: Dr. Peter Keegan Charged With Murder

 Family and friends call Sheriff’s office and explain why death should be treated as suspicious.

-November 13, 2010 (approx..)
+November 13, 2010 (approx.)

 Body released to husband and cremated shortly afterward.